VectorInstitute/vector-inference/README.md

     },
     "prompt_logprobs":null
 }

 ```
 **NOTE**: Certain models don't adhere to OpenAI's chat template, e.g. Mistral family.
-For these models, you can either change your prompt to follow the model's default chat template or provide your own chat template via `--chat-template: TEMPLATE_PATH`
+For these models, you can either change your prompt to follow the model's default chat template or provide your own chat template via `--chat-template: TEMPLATE_PATH`.

 ## SSH tunnel from your local device
 If you want to run inference from your local device, you can open a SSH tunnel to your cluster environment like the following: